-Our orthodontist at Friendly Smiles Orthodontics knows that our patients will experience many changes when they wear braces.
-For this reason, Dr. Ponce provides instructions on our website that guide patients during their orthodontic treatment in Tucson, Arizona.
+Our orthodontist and team at Friendly Smiles Orthodontics know that our patients will experience many changes when they wear braces.
+For this reason, Dr. Yone Ponce provides instructions on our website that guide patients during their orthodontic treatment in Tucson, Arizona.
 We invite you to call us at 520-326-1101 if you have any questions or if you want to schedule an appointment at our office.

 The Food Chart